 „Nice to meet you, Virla“, her voice declined in instant attraction.

 A bright blue trail of plasma residue lingered, motioned to my feet, a beautiful neon glow that painted my armor dimly ultramarine.
-It reminded me of the time Aida roamed the meadow full of little yellow flowers, her grey thighs caressing the petals, her fingers searching to touch of life.
+It reminded me of the time Aida roamed in the meadow full of little yellow flowers, her grey thighs caressing the petals, her fingers searching for a touch of life.
 I followed with a blaster ready for skirmish, scanned the green mountains and cyan sky with silver clouds exceeding the mass of a combat drone.

 „Virla, come see.
 I found another one“, she cried ecstatically and I rushed to estimate the danger.